Malaysia Diving Holidays

 Lankayan Island Travel Information

 Lankayan has been steadily growing in reputation and is beginning to emerge from the huge shadow of Sipadan.
-Much less crowded, the island has only 1 resort and much more of a desert island feel to it.
+Much less crowded, the island has only one resort and much more of a desert island feel to it.
 Covered by thick tropical island vegetation on its topside, this peaceful, untouched little piece of paradise is ringed by an endless pure white sandy beach.

 Lankayan Island is a small island, fully covered with tropical vegetation, featuring tall casuarina trees and pandan screwpine.
 The island is pristine, being part of the fully protected Sugud Islands Marine Conservation Area and not having suffered human occupation for long, so the beaches and clean clear waters are free of the curse of plastic.